Effect of spaceflight on the human body: Motion sickness

 The most common problem experienced by humans in the initial hours of weightlessness is known as space adaptation syndrome or SAS, commonly referred to as space sickness.
 It is related to motion sickness, and arises as the vestibular system adapts to weightlessness.
 Symptoms of SAS include nausea and vomiting, vertigo, headaches, lethargy, and overall malaise.
 The first case of SAS was reported by cosmonaut Gherman Titov in 1961.
 Since then, roughly 45% of all people who have flown in space have suffered from this condition.

 Bone and muscle deterioration

 A major effect of long-term weightlessness involves the loss of bone and muscle mass.
-Without the effects of gravity, skeletal muscle is no longer required to maintain posture and the muscle groups used in moving around in a weightless environment differ from those required in terrestrial locomotion.
 In a weightless environment, astronauts put almost no weight on the back muscles or leg muscles used for standing up.
 Those muscles then start to weaken and eventually get smaller.
 Consequently, some muscles atrophy rapidly, and without regular exercise astronauts can lose up to 20% of their muscle mass in just 5 to 11 days.
 The types of muscle fibre prominent in muscles also change.
 Slow-twitch endurance fibres used to maintain posture are replaced by fast-twitch rapidly contracting fibres that are insufficient for any heavy labour.
 Advances in research on exercise, hormone supplements, and medication may help maintain muscle and body mass.